S. G. Esmatur Mominin

 S. G. Esmatur Mominin is an Indian Bengali politician and lawyer, who served as the MLA for the Phulbari constituency in the Meghalaya Legislative Assembly from 2018 to 2023.
 He is also a member of the Garo Hills Autonomous District Council.
-He resigned from NPP and joined the All India Trinamool Congress on January 2023.
+He resigned from NPP and joined the All India Trinamool Congress in January 2023.

 Early life and education

 Mominin was born into a Bengali Muslim family in the village of Chibinang located in the Garo Hills of Meghalaya.
-His father was Abdul Jabbar Sarkar, and his brothers Rahibul Islam Sarkar and Manirul Islam Sarkar are politicians.
+His father was Abdul Jabbar Sarkar, and among his brothers is Lt.
+Manirul Islam Sarkar.
 His wife is a teacher at the Janapriya Higher Secondary School in Bholarbhita.
 Sarkar graduated from the Dhubri Law College in 2003 with a Bachelor of Laws degree.
 He owns land in Kaimbatapara and a building in Bholarbhita.

 Career

 Sarkar began his career as a teacher before stepping into politics.
-As a National People's Party candidate, he defeated three-time MLA Abu Taher Mondal of the Indian National Congress at the 2018 Meghalaya Legislative Assembly election, winning a seat at the Phulbari constituency.
+As a National People's Party candidate, he defeated three-time MLA Abu Taher Mondal of the Indian National Congress at the 2018 Meghalaya Legislative Assembly election, winning a seat at the Phulbari Constituency.